paradigmShift70/Lyps-Py/README.txt

    the same semantic.
 Arguments are each evaluated in turn, then the results of theose evaulations are pushed onto the stack in reverse order).
 The current implementation uses a tree-walking interpreter.
 I expect this to change.
+All functions are lambdas.

+To get an idea of how the language looks take a look at Lybrary.Lyps in the source files.

 Uses
 ==========